ALM-Rangers/Guidance/src/Planning/understand-options-tfs-vsts-environments.md

 Are you planning to use Team Foundation Server (TFS) or Visual Studio Team Services (VSTS) as the collaboration solution for engineering teams to take an idea, plan, develop, test, release, and monitor their solutions?
 You probably have a few questions, such as:

 - What deployment options are there?
-- Do I chose on-premises, infrastructure as a service (IaaS), or software as a service (SaaS)?
+- Do I choose on-premises, infrastructure as a service (IaaS), or software as a service (SaaS)?
-- Do I chose one or more Team Projects and Teams?
+- Do I choose one or more Team Projects and Teams?

-This article aims to answer those questions, and give you a perspectve on depoloyment options, high availability, capacity planning, and other considerations covered in detail in the dated, but still current [TFS Planning, Disaster Avoidance and Recovery](https://vsardata.blob.core.windows.net/projects/Rangers_vsarPlanninglGuide_Everything.zip) guidance.
+This article aims to answer those questions, and give you a perspective on deployment options, high availability, capacity planning, and other considerations covered in detail in the dated, but still current [TFS Planning, Disaster Avoidance and Recovery](https://vsardata.blob.core.windows.net/projects/Rangers_vsarPlanninglGuide_Everything.zip) guidance.

 ## Deployment Options